Billionaire MacKenzie Scott remarries, tying the knot with a Seattle schoolteacher - KVIA

 Jewett indicated he plans to follow her lead.
 He said he intends to give away the majority of his wealth.

 “I have been a teacher for the majority of my life, as well as a grateful student of the generosity of those around me,” he said in the Giving Pledge post.
-“This has meant doing my best to follow their example by passing on resources of all kinds—from time, to energy, to material possessions—when I have had them to give.
-And now, in a stroke of happy coincidence, I am married to one of the most generous and kind people I know—and joining her in a commitment to pass on an enormous financial wealth to serve others.”
+“This has meant doing my best to follow their example by passing on resources of all kinds—from time, to energy, to material possessions—when I have had them to give.”

 Comments